To,

 w) Carrying out any other terms of reference as may be decided by the Board or

-any other regulatory authority;
+other regulatory authority;

 x) reviewing the utilization of loans and/ or advances from/investment by the and